-DPC (Deferred Procedure Call) is the operation that Windows uses to assign a priority to processes/drivers that run simultaneously in the same system.
+DPC (Deferred Procedure Call) is the operation that Windows uses to assign a priority to processes/drivers that run at the same time in the same system.
 If processes that are involved in streaming audio take up processing time for longer than they really should then this can prevent audio drivers from being able to send/receive data in an appropriate amount of time, leading to audible issues (e.g. pops/clicks, dropouts, 'glitchy' audio and device disconnections.

 A common cause for DPC latency is out of date device drivers and Windows processes that are not optimised correctly.
 Many processes/drivers are involved in streaming audio and many other processes/drivers can cause interruptions in the audio stream.